KUSMI SEED-LAC Shellac

 Shellac Reducer (Behkol / Denatured Alcohol) will make a shellac that has

-a little more open or 'working time', a good solvent choice in warmer weather
+a little more open or 'working time', a good solvent choice for mixing your own shellac

-Also used to dissolve Behlen Aniline Dyes for use as an Alcohol Dye.
+Also used to dissolve Behlen & alcohol Aniline Dyes when used as an Alcohol Dye.

 Omega LILY VARNISHER'S / SHELLAC BRUSHES